Jun-Pu/PAV-SOD/README.md

 The videos with default split can be downloaded from [Google Drive](https://drive.google.com/file/d/1qYnXwKLZUtn4Gb8R9U5P4qsibUCNGoUN/view?usp=sharing) or [OneDrive](https://1drv.ms/u/s!Ais1kZo7RR7Lg1Vt1cA_M05apzL7?e=PzZ4Va).

+The results of our new baseline (PVNet) can be downloaded from []().
+To get source codes, pelase contact yi.zhang1@insa-rennes.fr.

 The head movement and eye fixation data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1tZDIESRiy3W2g--8lnNWag3KhpEGqTHc?usp=sharing)

 To generate video frames, please refer to [video_to_frames.py](https://github.com/PanoAsh/ASOD60K/blob/main/video_to_frames.py).